Adware Doctor In Apple Mac App Store Secretly Collects Browser History And Sends Data To China

 Apple prohibits apps that gather the kind of data that Adware Doctor collects without consent, and apps that do not meet the company’s strict security criteria are rejected.

 Wardle said that he has notified Apple about the issue weeks prior to the publication of his blog post.
-The app was still available Friday morning but the media coverage the security issue received apparently prompted Apple to pull Adware Doctor out of the app store.
+The app was still available Friday morning, but the media coverage the security issue received apparently prompted Apple to pull Adware Doctor out of the app store.
 The company, however, remained mum on the issue.

-Before Adware Doctor was taken down, it was the fourth-highest in the Top Paid software programs of the Mac App Store just behind Final Cut Pro, Magnet and Logic Pro X. At $4.99, it was one of the number one paid utilities in the app store.
+Before Adware Doctor was taken down, it was the fourth-highest app in the Top Paid software programs of the Mac App Store, just behind Final Cut Pro, Magnet, and Logic Pro X. At $4.99, it was one of the number one paid utilities in the app store.

-The Threatpost identified the developer of the software as Yongming Zhang.
-9to5Mac said that the server that collects the data is now offline, but noted that this can still be turned back on.
+Threatpost identified the developer of the software as Yongming Zhang.
+Website 9to5Mac said that the server that collects the data is now offline, but noted that this can still be turned back on.